 - Understand and embody the relational importance of empathy, attunement, resonance, and connection

-- Create an living understanding that weaves together embodiment, eco-consciousness, attachment and trauma research, and understandings from the neuroscience community
+- Create a living understanding that weaves together: attachment and attachment repair, trauma research, interpersonal neurobiology, affect regulation, relational practice, embodiment, and eco-consciousness

-- Understand the intersection of the Autonomic Nervous System (ANS), the brain, attachment and complex trauma
+- Understand the intersection of the Autonomic Nervous System (ANS), brain, attachment and trauma

 - Recognize the physiological underpinnings of psychological presentations

-- Recognize and utilise somatic skills to address attachment, incident, and complex trauma
+- Recognize and utilize somatic skills to address traumatic material

 - Work to restore energetic boundaries and innate defensive and protective strategies that have been thwarted and immobilized by relational and incident trauma

-- Explore right hemispheric processes such as sensation, sensory motor, emotion, image and imagination, symbolic and archetypal information, and meaning making to work with organisation, regulation and resolution of trauma
+- Explore and apply right hemispheric processing (sensation, sensory motor, emotion, image/imagination, symbolic/archetypal) to work with organisation, regulation and resolution of traumatic material

 - Identify and understand different attachment patterning and life-span development